Making lifestyle changes is a very effective way of preventing or reversing the process of atherosclerosis.

-High blood pressure can often be reduced by eating a healthy diet, moderating your consumption of alcohol, maintaining a healthy weight and taking regular exercise.
+High blood pressure can often be reduced by having a healthy diet, moderating your consumption of alcohol, maintaining a healthy weight, and taking regular exercise.

 The dietary advice above also applies if you have high blood pressure.
-In addition, you should cut the amount of salt in your food and eat plenty of fruit and vegetables.
+You should also cut the amount of salt in your food and eat plenty of fruit and vegetables.

 Eating a low-fat diet that includes lots of fibre, such as wholegrain rice, bread and pasta, and plenty of fruit and vegetables has been proven to help lower blood pressure.

-Find out how many units are in your favourite tipple, track your drinking over time and get tips on cutting down.
+Find out how many units are in your favourite tipple, track your drinking over time, and get tips on cutting down on alcohol.

-If you do need to shed some weight, it is worth remembering that just losing a few pounds will make a big difference to your blood pressure and overall health.
-Get tips on losing weight safely.
+If you do need to shed some weight, it is worth remembering just losing a few pounds will make a big difference to your blood pressure and overall health – get tips on losing weight safely.